jzumsteg/zumstegs-blog/pages/cheese.md

 title: Cheese Log
 ---
 <h2>2025 Cheese Log</h2>
 Bouygette (a chevre - goat cheese.
-I don't buy a lot of chevre because ot's often bland, but a friend served bouygette at dinner and I liked it immediately)
+I don't buy a lot of chevre because it's often bland, but a friend served bouygette at dinner and we liked it immediately).
-Livarot (a smelly cheese - gotta lvoe it.)
+Livarot (a smelly cheese - gotta love it.)
 Brie de Meaux
 Brie de Nangis
 Brie de Melun